 - FIPD 311 Keyboard Ensembles (1 credit)

-- Minimum of four semesters of private lessons at Maranatha Piano Prep School.
+- Students must take a minimum of four semesters of private lessons through Maranatha Piano Prep School.

 - Students must take lessons from a Maranatha Piano Prep School Faculty Member.